Oil group wants highest-danger label for Bakken rail shipments

 But under new regulations proposed last month by the U.S. Department of Transportation, the Packing Group determination could become a pivotal factor in determining how quickly shippers use new or upgraded tank cars that will gradually replace older-model DOT-111s long seen as flawed.

-The NDPC represents major producers in the Bakken including Marathon Oil Corp, ConocoPhillips, Continental Resources and Hess.
+The NDPC represents major producers in the Bakken including Marathon Oil Corp (MRO.N), ConocoPhillips (COP.N), Continental Resources (CLR.N) and Hess (HES.N).

 Authorities had already begun to crack down on misclassified oil shipments after the Lac Megantic tragedy in Canada last year, when a runaway oil-train with cargo from the Bakken energy patch derailed and killed 47 people in the center of a Quebec town.